Opinion | Todd Gitlin and the radicalism of small-d democracy

 His final public project, an “Open Letter in Defense of Democracy,” was released in October.
 Organized with Bill Kristol, the prominent anti-Trump conservative, and Jeffrey Isaac, an Indiana University political scientist, it warned that liberal democracy faced “serious danger.”

 It declared flatly: “The primary source of this danger is one of our two major national parties, the Republican Party, which remains under the sway of Donald Trump and Trumpist authoritarianism.”
-The Republican National Committee all but ratified this claim last week, when it voted — the day before Gitlin died — for the already-infamous resolution describing the violent rampage at the Capitol on Jan.
+The Republican National Committee effectively ratified this claim this past week when it voted — the day before Gitlin died — for the already-infamous resolution describing the violent rampage at the Capitol on Jan.
 6, 2021, as “legitimate political discourse.”

 A teacher for many years, Gitlin drew hope from his engagement with students, and he never locked himself into a crotchety insistence that older people (including older leftists) always knew better.
 He did not pander to the young.
 He respected them enough to argue when he disagreed.
 But he listened, too.
 Older people of every ideology should emulate his balance.